FINTECHNatureTRAVEL

 Focus on Behavior

-Photograph animals interacting with their environment or doing something that a viewer can relate to.
 Such shots tend to carry more power than staged or still photos and can convey a narrative about the animal.

-5. Ethical Wildlife Photography
+Ethical Wildlife Photography

-Maybe one of the most important things when you do wildlife photography is not harming the animals or the nature around you.
+Maybe one of the most important tips when you do wildlife photography is not harming the animals or the nature around you.
 For the safety of the wildlife and their habitats, ethical practices are paramount.

-Keep a safe distance; please never disturb wild animals.
+Keep a safe distance; never disturb wild animals.
 Never get too close to wildlife; it can cause stress and make them run.
 Use long lenses to get in close without encroaching on their territory.
 What not to do on a Safari in Africa includes approaching animals too closely or interfering with their behavior for the sake of a photo.

 Minimize Disturbance

 Don’t yell or make other loud noises, and don’t make quick movements that could alarm animals.
-These are, after all, their home, and out of respect for their natural behaviour, you should keep that in mind.
+These are, after all, their home, and out of respect for their natural behavior, you should keep that in mind.
 Whether you shoot birds or mammals, always respect their distance and keep them comfortable.

 Protect the Environment

 Do not destroy plants, trees, or the surrounding habitat while traveling.
 Stick to established trails and engage in non-invasive photography that won’t impact the local ecology.
+Following ethical wildlife photography tips ensures that you’re preserving the moment and the environment for others to experience, too.

-6. Post-Processing Tips
+Post-Processing Tips

 First edits